-&lt;sup>19 In accordance with the new terminology for CRGR reviews as described in the June 2018 Revision 9 of the CRGR charter (ADAMS Accession No. ML17355A532), and as mentioned in the August monthly report the terms "formal" and "informal" are now replaced with the terms "complex" and "routine," respectively.
+&lt;sup>22 In accordance with the new terminology for CRGR reviews as described in the June 2018 Revision 9 of the CRGR charter (ADAMS Accession No. ML17355A532), and as mentioned in the August monthly report the terms "formal" and "informal" are now replaced with the terms "complex" and "routine," respectively.
 Consequently, this terminology will not be included in future monthly reports.

-- b.
-The need for a process, training, and/or oversight in addressing inspection issues that may redefine or reinterpret the original licensing basis (e.g., unresolved issues, task interface agreements, disputed violations) to ensure that new requirements are not imposed through the inspection program; - c.
-A review of proposed regulatory changes that are currently in process to ensure that regulatory actions are appropriately informed by the requirements of 10 CFR 50.109.
+- interface agreements, disputed violations) to ensure that new requirements are not imposed through the inspection program; - A review of proposed regulatory changes that are currently in process to ensure that regulatory actions are appropriately informed by the requirements of 10 CFR 50.109.
 Examples of such actions could include but are not limited to the following: - i.
 The Draft Regulatory Issue Summary on Service Life addressing the treatment of vendor recommendations within the regulatory framework; - ii.
 10 CFR 50.46(c) rulemaking for which the justification utilizes the adequate protection provisions of the backfit rule to obviate the need to compare the benefits of public health and safety with the cost of compliance for the three major portions of the rule; - iii.
 Use of the compliance exception backfit as proposed by the NRC staff to address the "open phase condition (OPC)" issue; and - iv.
 Possible alteration of the risk reduction credit given for Incipient Fire Protection after the modifications have been installed and received approval from the NRC crediting the technology. - d.
-Please describe the progress made during each reporting period.

-a, b, & d.
+Please describe the progress made during each reporting period. - a, b, & d.
 Consistent with the EDO approved milestones in Response 34, the agency developed and implemented refresher training throughout the agency for those with responsibilities that take backfit into consideration.
 This refresher or "reset" training was completed in January 2018.
 In addition, the agency developed and implemented enhanced backfit training for identified staff with backfitting responsibilities in multiple headquarters offices and all regions.
 This training included interactive examples and case studies to apply backfitting concepts to daily work activities.
 All sessions were completed by July 31, 2018.
 Over 1,400 NRC staff received this new training.